aesthetic-suite/framework/packages/aesthetic/README.md

   font: 'Open Sans',
   bgColor: 'darkgray',
 }, {
+  '@global': {
+    body: {
+      margin: 0,
+      padding: 0,
+      height: '100%',
+    },
+  },
   '@font-face': {
     'Open Sans': {
       fontStyle: 'normal',
       fontWeight: 'normal',
-      src: ['fonts/OpenSans.woff'],
+      srcPaths: ['fonts/OpenSans.woff'],
     },
   },
 });
 ```

-> Global styles are immediately compiled and attached the DOM.
+> Global styles are immediately compiled and attached to the DOM.
 Be wary of conflicts.

 If you'd like to extend a base theme to create a new theme, use `extendTheme`.
 This
 method accepts the theme name to inherit from as the first argument, with the remaining